Sunday, August 2

 Touch Tank, Books, & Demonstrations of the Maritime Industry in the Marine Tent, on Middle Pier

-5 to 7 am
+5 am

 Registration for the International Great Crate Race Opens, Information Booth